brittanyevans/SI508-FinalProject/README.md

 ## Data Sources
 [**Top Bottom Center API**](https://topbottomcenter.com/api_info/) takes in an article title and article text and returns a measurement of political bias on a scale of -1 to 1  in a json response.

 ***PLEASE NOTE THAT THIS API IS CURRENTLY DOWN.
 THE PROGRAM CURRENTLY RETURNS RANDOM VALUES  BUT IS EQUIPPED TO HANDLE THE REQUESTS AUTOMATICALLY WHEN THE API IS BACK UP.
 PLEASE SEE LINES 21-25 FROM 'scraping.py' IF INTERESTED.
-I WAS TOLD BY INSTRUCTORS I AM FINE SINCE I CANNOT CONTROL THAT IT WAS TAKEN DOWN AFTER I HAD ALREADY IMPLEMENTED IT.
-[Here](https://github.com/brittanyevans/SI508-FinalProject/blob/master/University%20of%20Michigan%20Mail%20-%20404%20on%20API%20Request.pdf) is a copy of my communications with the developer***
+I WAS TOLD BY INSTRUCTORS I AM FINE SINCE I CANNOT CONTROL THAT IT WAS TAKEN DOWN AFTER I HAD ALREADY IMPLEMENTED IT***

 * Endpoint: https://topbottomcenter.com/api/
 * Required Parameters: article title, article text